 At Personal, Shane helped develop the world’s first reverse license agreement, which allowed individuals to legally establish and maintain ownership of data they shared with third party apps regardless of the original source (see The Intention Economy by Doc Searls, Harvard Business Review, 2012).
 He was widely cited for arguing that data had become a new form of currency (see “The Web’s Hot New Commodity: Privacy” The Wall Street Journal, 2/28/11; and “Start-Ups See to Help Users Put a Price on Their Personal Data” The New York Times, 2/12/12), and helped popularize the idea that data also qualified as a new asset class while co-leading the World Economic Forum’s council on data.
 At SXSW in 2012, he organized a crowdsourced Digital Bill of Rights, the origin of his ongoing belief that individuals must play an active role in defining and enforcing their own digital rights rather than relying on companies and governments to do so on their behalf.

-Shane is co-founder and chair of a new, ethical data monetization platform called UBDI.
-UBDI, which stands for Universal Basic Data Income, is focused on helping individuals generate income from insights from their data, potentially as much as thousands of dollars annually.
-Rather than selling data directly, UBDI uses digi.me’s private sharing technology to create aggregated, anonymized insights and trends that for the $50 billion market research industry (the first of many the company aims to disrupt).
-Members of the UBDI community earn UBDI tokens by participating, allowing them to realize both the current and future value of their data.
-UBDI is also launching an alternative monetization model for developers who don’t want to charge for their apps but don’t want to sell advertising or violate the privacy of their users.
-Individuals can sign up for the UBDI waitlist at ubdi.com.
+Shane is co-founder and chair of a new research and data monetization platform for individuals called UBDI.
+UBDI, which stands for Universal Basic Data Income, is focused on helping people generate income from insights from their data, potentially as much as thousands of dollars annually.
+Rather than selling data directly, UBDI generates aggregated, anonymized insights and trends for the $76 billion market research industry, as well as for financial, health and academic research.
+UBDI’s PrivateMatch technology offers a new way for people to maintain their anonymity while qualifying for studies on a number of rich attributes.
+UBDI closed its pre-seed round in August 2019 and launched for partners in October 2019.
+Individuals can sign up for UBDI at ubdi.com.

 Nokia, NAVTEQ and The Map Network